 Water Connects the San Luis Valley

 Our economy, culture and community are connected to agriculture.
-The some 1,600 farms and ranches in the Valley are the region's economic engine.
+Some 1,600 farms and ranches in the Valley are the region's economic engine.
 With less than 7" of precipitation annually, the Valley's crops require irrigation to grow.

 Exporting water out of the basin to the Front Range would mean less water for irrigated agriculture.
-A plan being proposed by Renewable Water Resources will remove water from the Valley and permanently dry up at least 10,000 acres of farmland.
+Renewable Water Resources has proposed a plan that would remove 22,000 acre-feet of water from the San Luis Valley and permanently dry up at least 10,000 acres of farmland.
 It could also negatively impact the environment, including streams, rivers, The Great Sand Dunes National Park, refuges, wetlands, fish and wildlife.
 Water sustains our economy and lifestyle.

 Through Line — San Luis Valley & the Rio Grande River

 “Everything we do revolves around it.
 The river is the community.

 It makes us whole.
 It completes us.”

 –Doug Messick, 4th generation San Luis Valley farmer

 With the threat of water leaving the Valley for the Front Range, we need your help.
 If you would like to stay informed please sign up to receive our e-newsletter.